-Following on from 2010’s well received debut (Fun Anxiety), on Sounds Mean the band take to exploring such themes as dance floor puppet masters, sado-masochistic rumpy pumpy, corporate greed and - shrouded in geo-political metaphor - love.
+Three years later and with a line-up change in tow the band returned with the triumphant, Sounds Mean, exploring such themes as dance floor puppet masters, sado-masochistic rumpy pumpy, corporate greed and - shrouded in geo-political metaphor - love.

 The album bursts opens with a bee in its bonnet.
 Picture a glutinous rich man in a Michelin-starred restaurant.
 Let's say he’s an investment banker (they're evil aren't they?) stuffing his face on course after course of perfectly sculpted pan-continental cuisine.
 He’s picking the bits caught in his teeth with the frail bones of a pensioner who lost their life savings as a result of the financial collapse he created.
 Throw in a smattering of Dick Dale and a pinch of Marr - that's ‘Umami’.